khaosophy/blogfolio/src/content/blog/astro-header-anchors.md

           ...
         });
         ```
-1. Celebrate how easy that was
+1. Celebrate how easy that was.

 ## Building the Link